patrikalienus/_pa/readme.md

 - I do not like (nay - I HATE) the 'endif', 'endwhile' format.
 It breaks my visual way of thinking and so all instances of that have been removed.
 A PR that contains such things, will be denied.
 - PHP 7.1+ is required for sure.
 PHP 7.3 is (probably) required.
 I haven't bothered testing in lower versions because really, why would I?
 I keep my environments up-to-date.

+## Requirements

+- A decent IDE will suffice
+- CodeKit

 ### Customization

 Yea.
 There'll be a lot of that.